seanmor5/tpuserve/README.md

 Google Cloud TPUs are designed for throughput - they work well for situations that benefit from massive parallelization and when precision isn't necessarily a concern, such as when training large neural networks.
 They are not designed to perform well in situations where low-latency at small batch sizes is important.
 Hosting models on Cloud TPU VMs is almost certainly a bad idea.
 It's still fun to experiment though, and `libtpu` means we can implement a model server with minimal dependencies.

-I am working on a free hosted version for those without access to Cloud TPU VMs who want to mess around with serving their Nx / JAX / TensorFlow models.

 ## Building and Running

 You can run tpuserve with Elixir and CMake installed on a TPU VM.
 If you want to build a release binary with Burrito, you must also have zig, 7z, and gzip installed and in your path.
 With dependencies installed: